 ^ the meaning is negated; any character matching no item in the list is matched.

 - Character ranges:

 - Character classes:

 [:graph:]all printable characters except space

 [:upper:]upper case letters (FTL matches case-insensitive by default)

-Furthermore, there are two shortcurts for some character classes:
+Furthermore, there are two shortcuts for some character classes:

 \d- Digit character (equivalent to